AnastasiaDoi/Yocto-record/README.md

 * Same date should be saved in text file in column
 * Name of the text file will be Date-time-modules-types.txt
 * for example: 2013-08-18-08-12-21-Thermo-Meteo.txt
+* Optional: Type Meteo+TC.py name will append a name to the data file
+* for example: 2013-08-18-08-12-21-Thermo-Meteo_name.txt

 ## Stoping the program

 * Type [Ctrl+C] to stop
-* Import data file in any graphic software
+* Import data file in any graphic software (delimiter are spaces)
 * Have fun !